how you post and share content matters

 Not every post needs to do all of it, and the best content will hit multiple points.
 If your content doesn’t hit on at least one of those points, you’re wasting your time posting it.
 PERIOD.

-I adore Rhonda from Fat Dog Creatives.
+I adore Rhonda over at Fat Dog Creatives.
 She’s a fantastic graphic designer and her process is incredible.
 She’s also a big proponent of me (yes, I have an ego).

-She shared one of my Facebook posts about the value of engagement recently to her business page.
-I immediately thanked her (as Tactical Social Media) and as quickly as I did, I scolded her.
+She shared one of my Facebook posts about the value of engagement to her business page.
+I immediately thanked her (as Tactical Social Media, though I could have as myself.) and as quickly as I did, I scolded her.
 Love that she shared it, hate that while it was good for me, it did nothing for her!

 She already decided to share my content.
 She gave me something, so why not leverage it to truly nurture the relationship, to establish her own authority, drive some action and share a little bit of herself?
 She should use it further help herself.